nodejs/node/COLLABORATOR_GUIDE.md

 ### Ready to land pull requests

-A pull request that is still awaiting the minimum review time is considered `ready` as soon as the CI has been kicked off, it has at least one approval, and it has no outstanding review comments.
+A pull request that is still awaiting the minimum review time is considered `ready` as soon as the CI has been started, it has at least one approval, and it has no outstanding review comments.
 Please always make sure to add the appropriate `ready` label to the PR in that case and remove it again as soon as that condition is not met anymore.